docker-archive/mta_java_workshop/README.md

 One of the advantages of splitting out a feature into a separate service is that it makes it easier to add new features.
 We'll take advantage of the new service interface to implement logging and monitoring.

-I'll implement Elasticsearch and Kibana to collect and visualize data from the application.
+We'll implement Elasticsearch and Kibana to collect and visualize data from the application.
 To gather the data for the reporting database in Elasticsearch, I’ve added code to the worker that listens to events published by the web application.
 The analytics worker receives the data and saves it in Elasticsearch which is running in Docker container.
-I’ve chosen Elasticsearch because it can be clustered across multiple containers for redundancy and it has Kibana, which is an excellent front-end for analytics.
+We're using Elasticsearch because it can be clustered across multiple containers for redundancy and it has Kibana, which is an excellent front-end for analytics.

-I’m not making changes to the application or the registration microservice, so I can just add new services for Elasticsearch and Kibana in the Docker Compose file.
+We're not making changes to the application or the registration microservice, so we can just add new services for Elasticsearch and Kibana in the Docker Compose file.
 One of the features of Docker is that Docker Compose can incrementally upgrade an application.

 ```
 #logging